Updated October 2013

 No one can give you a definite answer either way, but after considering your personal health and other circumstances, your healthcare team will be able to select the right strategy for your situation, and explain the odds to you.

 There are also ways that you can have extra reassurance along the way.
 The fetal fibronectin test, which examines your cervix for the presence of a substance that the body secretes when labour is to take place, for example, can give a very good indication later on in your pregnancy of whether you are about to go into labour prematurely.
-If you had an very premature baby for an unknown reason in your last pregnancy, you can request this test when you are reaching the same timeframe in this pregnancy.

 Either way, if you have had premature babies in the past, your pregnancy may be a difficult time emotionally, so make sure you have all the support you need.